Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Raw Performance

-The REALFORCE GX1 is an analog gaming keyboard with Topre electro-capacitive switches.
+The REALFORCE GX1 is a gaming keyboard with Topre electro-capacitive switches.
 These switches combine the characteristics of more conventional mechanical switches and rubber dome switches, providing a distinct and unique typing sound and feel.
-Using the configuration software, you can customize the actuation point (sensitivity) of individual keystrokes, as much as you can with other analog gaming keyboards that more typically use optical or Hall-effect switches.
+Using the configuration software, you can customize the actuation point (sensitivity) of individual keystrokes as much as you can with other gaming keyboards that support adjustable actuation settings, which typically use optical or Hall effect switches.

 You can buy this keyboard with 30g or 45g switch weight options.
 For more information, see the Differences Between Variants section.